IgnisUmbrae/TJE-Archipelago/readme.md

 ### Instructions

 Place the downloaded `.apworld` file into the `worlds` subfolder of your Archipelago installation.
 Now you're ready to generate a world.

+Generating a world will also generate a patch.
+You can use the Patch function in the launcher to apply the patch to the ROM and automatically launch BizHawk along with the client.
+BizHawk will also pop up its Lua scripting window, in which you'll need to enable the connector script by double clicking it.

 ## Configuration